 Application by fellows: Please send your application to Lizzie Burns at eburns [at] g.harvard.edu, including:

-- a brief research proposal (1-2 pages) that includes key question(s), scope, method(s), and timeline;
+- Research Proposal: A brief research proposal (1-2 pages) that includes key question(s), scope, method(s), and timeline;

-- CV and a 1 page cover letter describing your motivation for applying to this particular program, and your experience working in solar geoengineering (if any);
+- CV and Cover Letter: CV and a 1 page cover letter describing your motivation for applying to this particular program, and your experience working on solar geoengineering (if any);

 - Faculty Support: The name of at least one Harvard faculty member with whom you would like to collaborate, and a brief letter of support by the faculty member(s).
 This letter (suggested length one page, maximum length two pages) should explain: (i) why the proposed research is significant to advancing knowledge in the field, (ii) why this particular candidate is well qualified to advance the proposed research, and (iii) the level of commitment that the faculty member will have to the research and the candidate.
 Please read more below.